jedi4ever/vagrant-guard-demo/README.markdown

     gem 'guard-rspec'
     gem 'guard-cucumber'

 Each of these helpers have a similar way of configuring themselves inside a Guardfile.
-A vanilla for a ruby gem with rspec testing would like this:
+A vanilla guard for a ruby gem with rspec testing would like this:

     guard 'rspec' do
       watch(%r{^spec/.+_spec\.rb$})